A fire at a Philadelphia home converted into 2 apartments left 12 dead. Here's what we know – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Laura Dolan, Mark Morales and Kristina Sgueglia contributed to this report.
+CNN’s Caroll Alvarado, Laura Dolan, Mark Morales and Kristina Sgueglia contributed to this report.

 Comments